Ledig stilling på Universitetet i Oslo

-- The applicant's competence in regard to contributing to courses in the history, archaeology and cultural history of ancient Italy, and particularly Rome.
+- The applicant's competence in regard to contributing to courses in the history, archaeology and cultural history of medieval and early modern Italy, and particularly Rome.

 - Weight will be ascribed to documented pedagogical qualifications acquired through education and experience, outreach experience, previous projects (including acquisition of funding) and administration.